How To Become A Dermatologist: A Step-by-Step Guide

 Before entering medical school, you'll need to complete the MCAT exam.
 This exam is like the SAT or ACT but focuses more on subjects like biology and human behavior.
 For those seriously considering how to become a dermatologist, most accepted medical students score 509 out of 528 on this exam.

-Most medical programs, in theory, last four years (excluding your residency).
+Most medical programs, in theory, last fou (excluding your residency).
 But you won't actually decide on a specialty until your third year.
-Even if you go into medical school knowing 100 percent that you want to become a dermatologist, you'll work with a wide range of medical topics and disciplines throughout your education.
+Even if you go into medical school knowing 100 percent that you want to become a dermatologist, you'll work with a r yearswide range of medical topics and disciplines throughout your education.

 Residency

 Your licensed medical doctor is when you finally leave school and begin practicing in a clinic or hospital.
 Most residencies for dermatologists last three years.
 Some people refer to the first year of residency as your medical internship, but they are one and the same.
-While you are technically a licensed medical doctor during most of your residency, you will spend this time under an advisor who will continue to train and teach you.
+While you are technically a licensed during most of your residency, you will spend this time under an advisor who will continue to train and teach you. medical doctor

 When it comes to how to become a dermatologist, your residency is when you get to really dive into your specialty.
 Medical school teaches a wide breadth of knowledge covering all facets of health care.
 But your residency is when you will begin working under an experienced dermatologist and really honing your skills in this field.